Ethics, Compliance and Audit Services

-- Information technology governance supports UC strategies, objectives, and the organization’s privacy framework.
+- Information technology governance supports UC’s strategies, objectives, and privacy framework.

 - Information technology security practices adequately protect information assets and are in compliance with applicable policies, rules and regulations.

-- Consulting services, the nature and scope of which are agreed with the client, are intended to add value and improve an organization’s governance, risk management, and control processes without the internal auditor assuming management responsibility.
+- Consulting/Advisory Services, the nature and scope of which are agreed upon with the client, are intended to add value and improve an organization’s governance, risk management, and control processes without the internal auditor assuming management responsibility.
 Examples include reviews, recommendations (advice), facilitation, and training.

-IA serves the university in a manner that is consistent with the standards established by the SVP/CCAO and acts in accordance with university policies and UC Standards for Ethical Conduct.
-At a minimum, it complies with relevant professional standards, and the Institute of Internal Auditors’ mandatory guidance including the Definition of Internal Auditing, the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing.
+IA serves the University in a manner that is consistent with the standards established by the CCAO and acts in accordance with University policies and the UC Standards for Ethical Conduct.
+At a minimum, it complies with relevant professional standards such as the Institute of Internal Auditors’ mandatory guidance, including the Definition of Internal Auditing, the Code of Ethics and the International Standards for the Professional Practice of Internal Auditing.
 This mandatory guidance constitutes principles of the fundamental requirements for the professional practice of internal auditing and for evaluating the effectiveness of the internal audit activity’s performance.

-Action to appoint, demote or dismiss the SVP/CCAO requires the approval of the regents.
-Action to appoint an IAD requires the concurrence of the SVP/CCAO.
-Action to demote or dismiss an IAD requires the concurrence of the president and chair of the Compliance and Audit Committee, upon the recommendation of the SVP/CCAO.
+Action to appoint, demote or dismiss the CCAO requires the approval of the Regents.
+Action to appoint an IAD requires the concurrence of the CCAO.
+Action to demote or dismiss an IAD requires the concurrence of the President and the Chair of the Compliance and Audit Committee, upon the recommendation of the CCAO.